 Once open, the brewery will feature a spacious taproom inside a barn-like brewery building.
 Later, Fonda hopes to offer some of his brews to craft-oriented restaurants and bars in southern WV.

-Status Update: As of Mar.
-27, construction at the brewery building is mostly completed.
-The focused is on installing the cold rom, getting water and sewer hooked up, and obtaining final permits.
-Opening possible by end of June 2017.
+Status Update: As of May 9, construction at the brewery building is mostly completed.
+The focus is on finishing the interior of the taproom and obtaining final permits.
+Opening possible by mid-June 2017.

 2007 Flat Top Road